Article owned by team: Information Systems and Support

 Option 2: Schedule an out of office in Settings

-• To clear your out of office status and turn off your automatic reply in Teams, select your profile picture and go back to the Out of Office screen either from Settings button Settings > General Out of Office or by selecting Set status message Schedule out of office from your profile picture.
-Turn off the toggle next to Turn on automatic replies and select the Save button.
+To clear your out of office status and turn off your automatic reply in Teams, select your profile picture and go back to the Out of Office screen, click the toggle next to Turn on automatic replies and select the Save button.

 Changing your Teams viewing options

-In the General settings tab you can choose to alter the: screen Theme, Chat density and Teams home page Layout
+In the Appearance and accessibility settings tab you can choose to alter the screen's: Theme, Chat density and Teams home page Layout

 Microsoft Teams offers different ways to access, receive, and manage notifications.
 These settings include how, when, and where your notifications appear, custom settings for channels and chat, appearance and sounds, turning off specific messages, and so on.